 A network of communities based on people's interests.
-Take a look at the Unity, Unity3D, and Unity2D communities just for starters.
+To start, take a look at the Unity, Unity3D, and Unity2D communities.

 X (previously Twitter)

 Follow @unity3D and watch #unity and other hashtags to see what the Unity community is creating.